Applications in progress

 Fulbright-HRB Health Impact Awards 2025

-A review of the 10 applications submitted to the Fulbright Commission is underway.
+Three awards were made out of 10 applications submitted to the Fulbright Commission.
 The commission manages the call.
-The outcome was notified in March and the official announcement by the Fulbright Commission will be in June 2025.
+The official announcement by the Fulbright Commission was in July 2025.

 Applied Partnership Awards (APA) 2024